1953 British Mount Everest expedition: News event

 John Hunt at Base Camp had lost hope that news of the successful ascent would reach London for the Coronation, and they listened with "growing excitement and amazement" when it was announced on All India Radio (from London) on the evening of 2 June, the day of the Coronation.
 At 2 pm on 1 June, the Indian Wireless News bulletin had announced that the expedition had failed.)

 The message was received and understood in London in time for the news to be released, by coincidence, on the morning of Queen Elizabeth II's coronation on 2 June.
-The conquest of Everest was probably the last major news item to be delivered to the world by runner.
-(Note: The expedition did not have a transmitting set because of the extra weight and also because it would have required a wireless officer to be added to our already large party; though there were short-wave receivers for news and weather forecasts etc and eight VHF walkie-talkies for use between camps (unlike a transmitting set, they could be powered by dry batteries).)
+The conquest of Everest was perhaps the last major news item to be delivered to the world by runner.
+(Note: The expedition did not have a transmitting set because of the extra weight and also "because it would have required a wireless officer to be added to our already large party"; though there were short-wave receivers for news and weather forecasts etc and eight VHF "walkie-talkies" for use between camps (unlike a transmitting set, they could be powered by dry batteries).)